FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 ### Player's turn
 #### **Problem in context:**
-In order to inform the game clock when it needs to restart, the player needs to Know when his turn finishes.
+After every move the players must be informed if it is their turn to play.
+If it is, then the player clock must start ticking.
+So, the player must <b>observe the board</b> so that it can know <b> when the game turn state has been changed </b>.

 #### The Pattern:
 We have applied the <b> Observer Pattern </b>.
 With it, we can notify the player when it is his turn to play.
+And we can easily add new subscribers to the game <b> without having to change the code in the GameModel </b>, which allows to follow the <b> Open/Closed Principle </b>.

 #### Implementation:
-The notifyPlayer method in GameModel will inform the Player's object when the turn is over, which will make the setTurn method in the Player class inform the clock that it's his turn to play, meaning the clock will restart.
+The notifyPlayers method in GameModel will inform the gamePlayers when a move is made and if it is his turn, the responsibility to make the clock ticking/ stopping is from the Player.
+Every player implements an interface called GameSubscriber that tells the player if it is his turn, informing the player that a move was made. <b> Note:</b> Clock is yet to be implemented.

 <br>
 <br />